capport-wg/7710bis/README.md

    have with captive portals; it is designed to be one component of a standardized approach for hosts to interact with such portals.
-While this document defines how the network operator may convey the captive portal API endpoint to hosts, the specific methods of authenticating to, and interacting with the captive portal are out of scope of this document.
+While this document defines how the network operator may convey the captive portal API endpoint to hosts, the specific methods of satisfying and interacting with the captive portal are out of scope of this document.

    This document replaces [RFC7710].
 [RFC7710] used DHCP code point